MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Compress text files to gzip using the Grid Computing Tools.
 Use Cloud Storage, and then import into Cloud Bigtable for query.

 **Memorize:** `B) Transform text files to compressed Avro using Cloud Dataflow.
 Use Cloud Storage and BigQuery permanent linked tables for query.`

-**Quick reason:** Transform text files to compressed Avro using Cloud Dataflow.
-Use Cloud Storage and BigQuery permanent linked tables for query.

 <details>
 <summary>Full explanation</summary>